fmarrkiz/simplon/front-dev/cheatsheets/cheat-jvs-1.md

  Le type booléen n'a que deux valeurs logique: `true` et `false` Ce type est couramment utilisé pour stocker des valeurs oui/non

+In JavaScript, the following values are falsy (i.e. they convert to false when coerced to a Boolean):

+- "" (empty string)
+- 0
+- null
+- undefined
+- NaN
+- false

+"0" is a string, not a number, and it's not empty — so it's truthy.

 5.  ***La valeur `null`***